The Science of Backpacking Backpacks at Home

 Know How To Pack A Backpack?

 For those of you that need to know how to pack backpacking backpacks, this article should help you master the “science”.
-Read our detailed guide if you want to learn all about backpacks for hiking and backpacking.

 The usual and most obvious place to begin is with the bottom of backpacking backpacks.
 A backpack usually has a large top end openings.
 When you actually look inside to see what it can hold you will be amazed.
 The majority of backpackers load their sleeping bag first at the base of the backpack.

 Items which you do not need until camping in the evening are loaded at the bottom also.
 Such items include underwear, jackets, bed time clothes, pillowcases, plus other items that can be rolled up into small shapes.
 However, one item that you may consider to be night time gear is a torch but this should be placed somewhere it can be easily accessed at all times.

 A special precaution that is advisable is to ensure your sleeping bag is kept away from other items that can cause it to smell differently, such as perfume or alcohol.
 This is to ensure that you are safer from attack by wild bears as they are unable to distinguish between the aroma of food and nonfood items.
 Did you know that bears are unable to distinguish between toothpaste or lotion aromas and jerky or meat contained within your backpack?
 Imagine the dangers that may arise!

 Did you known that some backpacks posses zipped compartments at the bottom that are also named sleeping bag compartments.
 Many backpackers love the convenience this compartment provides, but think about the extra weight it adds to the backpack when considering a purchase.